 Much like the extension .com, .net is used by all.
-The extension was originally used for internet service providers or networks, but is now a strong alternative to .com. there is a high association of .net with technology and web-based services, due to this, it would mean that the .net extension would be best suited for websites that are within the technology niche.
+The extension was originally used for internet service providers or networks but is now a strong alternative to .com. there is a high association of .net with technology and web-based services, due to this, it would mean that the .net extension would be best suited for websites that are within the technology sector.

 With the extension being shadowed by the .com extension it gives a greater chance that a desired technology related domain is available and at a more reasonable price opposed to the .com alternative.

-Again, this extension is used by all.
+Again, this extension is and can be used by all.
 This extension was originally used for not-for-profit organisations such as charities.
 It is often a popular choice of extension for many non-governmental, not-for-profit, political party or online community type of organisations which are best suited with the .org extension.